falcn-io/falcn/docs/API_REFERENCE.md

-# TypoSentinel API Reference
+# Falcn API Reference

 ## Overview

-The TypoSentinel API provides RESTful endpoints for package threat analysis.
+The Falcn API provides RESTful endpoints for package threat analysis.
 The API server is a lightweight, standalone service located in the [`api/`](../api/) directory.

 ## Starting the API Server